Thank you! We’ve received your message and will contact you soon.

 • Brand safety and better user experience.
 With open auctions, publishers can’t avoid potentially harming situations when irrelevant ads appear on their websites.
 But it won’t happen with PMPs.

 • Data security.
-The risk of data leakage is much lower than in the case of open auctions.
+The risk of data leakage is much lower than in open auctions.

 • More transparency.
-For instance, publishers know advertisers that buy their ad inventory and a price.
+For instance, publishers know advertisers who buy their specific ad inventory at a price.

-These and other benefits prove that PMPs may be an excellent solution for publishers aspiring to maximize the revenue generated by their inventory without losing control over it.
+These and other benefits demonstrate that PMPs may be an excellent solution for publishers seeking to maximize revenue from their inventory without losing control.

 Conclusion

-PMP, the main hero of this article, is perfect for publishers trying to keep control over their inventory and increase revenue simultaneously — and for advertisers looking for flexibility and premium quality.
+PMP, the main hero of this article, is perfect for publishers trying to maintain control over their inventory while increasing revenue.
+And for advertisers looking for flexibility and premium quality.
+PMP programmatic works best when publishers want more control than open auctions allow, and advertisers want better supply quality without locking spend into guaranteed deals.

 To capitalize on all opportunities PMPs represent, it’s important to have a reliable ad server.
 One of the best options on the market is Epom Ad Server.
 The great thing about it is the two-week trial period during which you can test all the features and ensure that’s what you need.